OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log2_intro_shaders.md

 ~~~

 Variables in shaders are accessed with indirect index numbers called "location".
-To enable a attribute, we first get its location and then call enableVertexAttribArray on it.
+To enable an attribute, we first get its location and then call enableVertexAttribArray on it.

+The application now use your shader program instead of the library one.
+So let's play with it !

 ## c) Little modifications

-Now that we use our own shaders, let's play with it !

-The purpose of the vertex shader is primary to modify the position of the vertices.
-So if you add constant to the position, you should see the triangle move to the top-right.
+The main purpose of the vertex shader is to modify the position of the vertices.
+So if you add constant to the position, you should see the triangle move to the top-right of the screen.

 ~~~ html
 <script id="firstVshader" type="x-shader/x-vertex">